 The technology ensures that each panel produces its max capability real-time and isn’t limited to the weakest link in the chain or “string.”
 String inverters are subject to the “Christmas light” effect where if one panel is not performing or is shaded, the rest of the panels connected in series will be limited to that panel’s production level.

-While that makes it seem like there is no reason to have a string inverter, that is not always the case.
 In applications where the roof has a preferable azimuth (orientation to the sun) and little no shading issues, a string inverter can be a good solution.